andre-ye/uni/docs/phil/phil-407/readings.md

   - Perfect Humean equilibrium: existence of redistributive institutions, beliefs on the legitimacy of redistribution -- organize each other.
   - The public sets the very terms of the conversation. (hmm... what is he really saying here?)
 - International Taxation (24)
+  - Two alternative approaches to a taxation scheme:
+    - base taxes on both humanitarian and justice grounds
+    - have comprehensive taxes and distribute proceeds among poor countries
+  - Tax governments of rich countries and distribute to poor countries
+  - GNP reflects use of irreplacable natural resources
+  - Taxes not related to some aspect of justice should be rejected -- it's too arbitrary.
+This money should go straight to poor countries

+The Relations Between Humanity and Justice
+- Both humanity and justice require a substantial expansion in the scale of economic transfers
+- Rationales are different, and so are practical implications.
+- Rights and goals.
+Obligations of humanity are goal-based (aggregative); obligations of justice are rights-based (distributive)
+- Humanity directs us to relieve suffering where it occurs -- concerned with well-being and fulfillment.
+- Justice is concerned with the good and the bad states, and what responsibilities we have towards the former.
+  - Subject matter: distribution of control over material resources
+- Humanity is a question of doing good; justice is a question of power
+- What is the difference between distribution of *stuff* against *welfare*?
+- Justice is concerned with materials which support the material means of well-being.
+  - Is justice then concerned with the goal of well-being?
+Is justice a derivative principle?
+  - Two questions: What is the deployment of resources to promote happiness and reduce misery?
+What is the ethically defensible basis for allocating control over resources?
+- Rich countries concede a humanitarian obligation to assist poor countries.
+- Even with humanitarian aid, there is a division between donor countries free to spend 'their' incomes; donee countries must be 'responsible'
+- Justice consideration transfers: reduce the resources of one set of countries, and add it to another set.
+So it is more about redistribution than anything -- about the power to even decide what humanitarian goals even mean for that country.
+- If resources are justly owed to a country, then they are that country's, period.
+- A world with an international authority which allows countries to keep income which is justly distributed internally rejects principles of national autonomy.
+- The price of autonomy is the permission of waste.
+- However we cannot have autonomy for some and Marxist supervision for tohers -- that would not be just.
+- We cannot talk about humanity unless we have a baseline set by justice.
+- The need for humanitarian aid is reduced in a world which has a basically just international distribtuion.